 Cornbread dressing comes from the ingenuity and our enslaved ancestors in the American South.
 It has become one of those go-to Black recipes for the holidays and special occasions.
-This seafood cornbread dressing builds on my Grandma Carolyn's classic recipe plus crab, shrimp and lobster!
+This seafood cornbread dressing builds on my Grandma Carolyn's classic recipe plus crab, shrimp and lobster for a Third Coast twist paying homage to Texas and Louisiana Soul Food!

 We typically serve biscuits, rolls, or cornbread at the holiday dinner table--or even all three.
 And you'd never know by looking at (or tasting) them but my fluffy Buttermilk Biscuits are vegan!